vikonix/O-Clock/README.md

  ![Screenshot](docs/Schematic_O-Clock.png)

 ---
-Version 1.0 - initial version.
+Version 1.1 - stable version.

 You can see how this clock works on [YouTube](https://www.youtube.com/watch?v=Dx4R_fJPpwI).